 Armor Is Useless: The Adem don't wear armor.
 It apparently would just slow down their perfect martial arts moves.
 Armor also doesn't seem to be much use against them.

 I was one of those.
 I meddled with dark powers.
 I summoned demons.
 I ate the entire little cheese, including the rind.

 "Oh perfect, a musician on top of everything else."
 The Adem, part of whose hat is being The Stoic, consider musicians equivalent with prostitutes because they express their emotions.
 To a whole room.
 Again and again.

 Artistic License - Martial Arts: The Adem mercenaries practice a martial art that is so powerful that 10-year-old girls can kick the snot out of men.
 The Adem also claim that being morally superior makes women better fighters.

 Attempted Rape: Implied rather strongly with Kvothe, in a flashback to his beggar-orphan days.
-He manages to fight them off, and the memory of it saves him from Felurian's mind control
+He manages to fight them off, though he had failed to previously at least once, and the memory of it saves him from Felurian's mind control

 Black Box: There are certain rare items that are usable in Kvothe's time, but cannot be manufactured since they require magic that has been lost.
 Examples: